tfreitasleal/QxWebDriver-NET/README.md

     // ...and get a IWidget for it
     IWidget button = (IWidget) driver.GetWidgetForElement(buttonEl);

-## Getting Started  (must fix this section)
-The [Getting Started](https://github.com/qooxdoo/qxwebdriver-java/wiki/Getting-Started) tutorial explains how to set up and run QxWebDriver tests using Maven and Firefox.

 ## Extending QxWebDriver

 _FindWidget_ uses a _IWidgetFactory_ to determine which widget class to instantiate.
 An alternative class implementing _IWidgetFactory_ and probably extending _DefaultWidgetFactory_ can be passed to the _QxWebDriver_ constructor to support custom widgets.

 ## Browser Support

 In theory, QxWebDriver should work with any WebDriver that implements _IJavascriptExecutor_.
 Drivers for Chrome, Firefox, Edge and Opera do work all right although the Edge driver only supports one running instance.
 The current Internet Explorer driver is said to work but in practice is too hard to get it working.
-The time better spent improving the library.

-## Project Status

-QxWebDriver-NET is still experimental, just like qxwebdriver-java.
-The API is subject to change without notice, not all of qooxdoo's built-in widgets are supported and there is much still to be optimized.
-Don't let that stop you from playing with it, giving us feedback on the [issues tab](https://github.com/tfreitasleal/QxWebDriver-NET/issues) and sending pull requests.
-Thanks!

-### Still To Come

-* Better support for _qx.ui.table.Table_
-* Additional support for qx.Mobile widgets, e.g. _qx.ui.mobile.dialog.Picker_